 By the end of my lunch hour, I had a beautiful page for my weekly fitness goals.
 On one side, I made a collage of pictures from the fitness magazines in my purse, and on the other side, a place to record calories, start and end weights, workouts, and rewards.

 At the end of each day, I couldn’t wait to open my gorgeous sketchbook and log everything.
 I couldn’t wait to make a new tracking page each week.
 It was attractive, fun to do, and most importantly, it kept me accountable.
-This was two years ago, and I still make a new page every week.

-I’ve gone through several sketchbooks since, and I love to look back at the lovely pages in them and see the progress I’ve made along the way.
-Every now and then, I add something artsy between journal pages, like a measurements tracker or a dressed-up workout plan.
+I’ve gone through several sketchbooks since and I love to look back at the lovely pages in them and see the progress I’ve made along the way.
+Now and then, I add something artsy between journal pages, like a measurement tracker or a dressed-up workout plan.

-If you’d like to try art-journaling as a form of fitness tracking, I suggest starting right now.
+If you’d like to try art-journaling as a form of fitness tracking, I suggest starting today.
 The sooner you start writing down your goals, the sooner you can reach them.

-When I first started, I tracked every calorie by meal, type of food, amount, and value.
+When started, I tracked every calorie by meal, type of food, amount, and value.
 Later, I found that just the number was enough, and I stopped writing it down in favor of simply scanning it with an app.
 I still know how many calories I’m eating, I just don’t log it.

 The other reason to start now is to make it a habit.
-In the end, no amount of visual inspiration will earn you discipline.
+In the end, no amount of visual inspiration will earn discipline.
 That takes practice and dedication.

 Write down EVERYTHING - not just your successes, but your failures.
+Especially your failures!
 If you struggle with binge eating, I recommend tracking your mood and activities before, during, and after a binge to get an idea of what triggers that particular habit.

-Just as you let your style and layout evolve as you progress, let your discipline and dedication grow as you journey through those goals, week by attractive week.
-Record, record, record!
-So that later, you can see how far you have come.
+Just as you let your discipline and dedication grow as you journey through those goals, let your style and layout evolve as you progress week by attractive week.
+Record, record, record, so that later, you can see how far you have come.

-Your fitness tracker, like your body, is a unique and beautiful testament to the way you organize your mind to achieve your desires.
-Just as you individualize what you put into your journal, your body is just as unique.
-Make them both amazing!
+Your fitness tracker can be a unique and beautiful testament to the way you organize your mind to achieve your desires.
+Your unique body deserves a unique planner.